Skip to content

 },

-onStateChanged(instance, previousState, currentState, callstack, context) {
+onStateChanged(instance, previousState, currentState, context) {

 // called on every state change across all containers